 What are your views regarding using animal skins for clothing?

 Since we have so many durable, high-quality alternatives to leather, wool, fur, and any other skin from an animal, wearing the skin of a cow, dragon, or snake is completely unnecessary.
 Magical creatures and other animals who are skinned for their pelts or hide often have been found to still be alive during the skinning process.
-Luckily, wizards and witches can find skins-free clothing at all of your favorite stores--just check the label!
+Luckily, wizards and witches can find skin-free clothing at all of your favorite stores--just check the label!

 What about animals I eat?

 Luckily for students at Hogwarts, the fairly paid Elves are able to cater to vegetarian and vegan wizards and witches.
-With the muggle United Nations citing the consumption of animal products as one of the major causes of environmental degradation, choosing to eat fewer animal products can lessen your impact on the environment.
+With the Muggle United Nations citing the consumption of animal products as one of the major causes of environmental degradation, choosing to eat fewer animal products can lessen your impact on the environment.
 All of your favorite foods have a tasty, animal-free alternative that can be found at any local grocery store!